Deep Curvilinear Editing: Commutative and Nonlinear Image Manipulation for Pretrained Deep Generative Model: Experiments

 These results indicate that CurvilinearGANSpace provides commutative editing and significantly improves the disentanglement between attributes.
 The training framework used~\cite{voynov2020unsupervised} leads the editing methods to learn disentanglement between attributes by classifying indices.
 WarpedGANSpace takes advantage of nonlinearity to allow better editing; however, there is no mechanism to further facilitate disentanglement.
 CurvilinearGANSpace assumes that attribute vector fields are locally linearly independent, and hence, always assigns a different direction to each attribute, which facilitates the disentanglement.
 We describe disentanglement in the following section.

 \paragraph{Disentanglement of Attributes} Table~\ref{tab:sideeffect-stylegan2} shows the side effect errors.
 We defined a ``severe side effect'' as a change in another attribute by 0.09 or more when editing a target attribute by $\tilde t=0.1$, and highlighted it in bold red.
-All three editing methods confounded the age and bangs attributes (i.e., editing one impacted the other) owing to the high correlation between the two, caused by unsupervised learning.
+All three editing methods confounded the age and bangs attributes (i.e., editing one impacted the other) owing to their high correlation, caused by unsupervised learning.
 CurvilinearGANSpace has no other severe side effects, whereas LinearGANSpace and WarpedGANSpace have many severe side effects; for example, WarpedGANSpace's edit of the race attribute rather changes the bangs attribute.

 Table~\ref{tab:identity-stylegan2} shows the identity errors.
 CurvilinearGANSpace produced the lowest errors for two of the six attributes, the second lowest errors for the remaining, and the lowest average error.
-LinearGANSpace and WarpedGANSpace produced severe identity errors (nearly 50\% or more) in some cases.
+LinearGANSpace and WarpedGANSpace produced severe identity errors in some cases.

 These results indicate that only CurvilinearGANSpace selectively edits target attributes and preserves as much other information as possible, that is, it is of excellent quality for the disentanglement of attributes.